philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 This is my personal list of must-haves before I'd consider using a new privacy technique in a real project:

-* The way to declare and access a private property should be simple, convenient, and intuitive.
+* The way to declare and access a private member should be simple, convenient, and intuitive.
-* It should be clear from the code whether or not a property is private.
+* It should be clear from the code whether or not a member is private.
-* Private members should only be accessible within the scopes you choose.
+* Private members should only be accessible within the scope(s) you choose.
-* Private members should be able to access the public prototype.
+* Private members, if needed, should be able to access the public prototype.
-* Protected members should be possible, i.e. the solution should support subclasses.
+* The solution should support subclasses, i.e. protected members should be possible.
-* Dynamic changes to the instance or the instance's prototype at runtime should never expose any private properties (lexical scoping rules should still apply).
+* Dynamic changes to the instance or the instance's prototype at runtime should never expose any private members.
 * The solution should be memory efficient.

 ### My Attempt

 I wanted to solve this problem for myself and my own code, so I spent some time trying to improve upon the previous example.
 Like I said, that solution works (meaning it actually provides privacy), and if I could hide away some of the boilerplate, it would be much more approachable.

-An obvious optimization is that all setup code should be abstracted away into its own module.
-Creating the private store and mapping each new instance to an object that holds those private properties should all happen behind the scenes.
+An obvious optimization is that all the setup code should be abstracted away into its own module.
+Creating the private store and mapping each new instance to an object that holds those private members should all happen behind the scenes.

 A second optimization is that if the private object were created using `Object.create`, I could set its prototype to whatever I wanted.
-This would allow me to make private instances share the same prototype as their public counterparts.
+This would allow private instances to share the same prototype as their public counterparts.
 I could even add additional methods to the prototype chain.

 Finally, with ES6 [WeakMaps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) (or using a WeakMap [shim](https://github.com/Benvie/WeakMap)) we now have a data structure that can associate objects with other objects (traditional JavaScript objects can only have string keys).
 This means we can avoid having to put a unique ID on each instance.
-It also means we can avoid the garbage collection issue since WeakMaps don't create strong references to the objects they hold.
+It also means we avoid the garbage collection issue since WeakMaps don't create strong references to the objects they hold.

 I wanted to take these optimizations for a test drive, so I started writing some code.
 I ended up making two new modules.
-[Private Parts](https://github.com/philipwalton/private-parts), a low level public-private store, and [Mozart](https://github.com/philipwalton/mozart), a full featured classical inheritance solution.
+[Private Parts](https://github.com/philipwalton/private-parts), a low level public-private store, and [Mozart](https://github.com/philipwalton/mozart), a full-featured classical inheritance solution.

 In the next few sections I'll talk about how these modules can help you define classes with both private and protected properties and methods.

 ## Private Properties

-In the original car class example, there was a private property called `_mileage` that we already discoverd wasn't actually private.
+In the original car class example, there was a private property called `_mileage` that we already discovered wasn't actually private.

 The following example shows that same class rewritten using Private Parts.
 Notice that the code looks almost identical, yet the privacy is now real.